 3) The war records of the warriors in different battles of the epic.

 PS : (The sources of reference are the texts of the BORI Critical Edition of Mahabharata)

-The son of Bhimasena and Hidimba was a dangerous illusionist who knew flying and to manipulate his size.
+The son of Bhimasena and Hidimba was a dangerous illusionist who knew how to fly and to manipulate his size.
 He was among the few to pose a threat to Bhagadatta and Bhishma.
-His roar scared Bhishma and looking at his performance, Bhishma admitted that it’s unable to defeat Ghatotkacha.
+His roar scared Bhishma and, looking at his performance, Bhishma admitted that none is powerful enough to defeat Ghatotkacha.

 He created havoc in the Kurukshetra war and created such a situation that Karna was forced to use his Vasavi Shakti of Indra that he had taken in exchange of his Kavach and Kundal to kill Arjuna.

 Even while dying, he enlarged his body and killed one Akshauhini army by falling on them.

 (Section 70, Ghatotkacha Vadha Parva of BORI)